 For example, Ranma 1/2 (manga).
 Now, when it comes to conventional intelligence, Ranma is not the sharpest tool in the shed.
 Yet in martial arts, you can always count on him to come on top.

-In whatever shape or form this trope choose to appear, there are some constants to watch out for.
+In whatever shape or form this trope chooses to appear, there are some constants to watch out for.